I’m Like You: How to Segment Voter Contact Lists

 Image: Pew Research poll on candidate likeability based on religion.
 Source

-26% of Black protestants would vote for one of their own, while a whopping 40% of White evangelicals prefer someone who shares their religion.
+26% of Black protestants would vote for one of their own, while a whopping 40% of White Evangelicals prefer someone who shares their religion.
 About 20% of Catholics feel the same.

 Mary is not a Catholic or an evangelical.
 So, her volunteers will have to focus on her Protestant beliefs when appealing to Black voters so she can have the maximum impact.